kauri-io/Content/EthersJs/accelerating-development-with-ethersjs.md

-# Accelerating DApp Development with Ethersjs
+# Accelerating DApp Development with Ethers.js

 Today's decentralized application stack often consists of a front end component, smart contracts, and a framework to interact with the blockchain.
-Web3 is used today in a majority of cases to facilitate the interaction with the Ethereum blockchain, however, Web3 is a large, poorly documented, and difficult to maintain.
-Ethersjs is an alternative library that offers all of the features of web3 in a tiny, well-tested package.
+Web3 is used today in a majority of cases to facilitate the interaction with the Ethereum blockchain, however, Web3.js is large, poorly documented, and difficult to maintain.
+Ethers.js is an alternative library that offers all of the features of Web3.js in a smaller, well-tested package.

-Ethersjs is used today to create a seamless connection between a frontend and the Ethereum blockchain.
-In this example, we employ Angular 7.X and Ethersjs to create a simple wallet application and interact with a smart contract deployed on the Ethereum blockchain.
+Ethers.js is used today to create a connection between a frontend and the Ethereum blockchain.
+In this example, we employ Angular 7.X and Ethers.js to create a simple wallet application and interact with a smart contract deployed on the Ethereum blockchain.

 ### Prerequisites

-First, you will need to install nodejs and Angular.
-Both installations can be found here:
+First, you will need to install node.js and Angular.
+You can find both installations here:

 - [Nodejs](https://nodejs.org/en/)
 - [Angular](https://angular.io/guide/quickstart)